outoforbitdev/galaxy-map-site/README.md

 1. Use `just run` to start up the local application.
 This will use `./docker-compose.yml` to start up the server and the database.
 The frontend will be available on http://localhost:1798.

+1. If necessary, create the database and application user:
+    ```
+    docker exec -it app-galaxy-map-db-1 bash
+    su postgres
+    psql
+    CREATE DATABASE galaxy;
+    \c galaxy;
+    CREATE USER app_galaxy_map_user WITH PASSWORD 'password';
+    GRANT SELECT ON ALL TABLES IN SCHEMA public TO app_galaxy_map_user;
+    ```

 1. At this point the database will not have the necessary schema or data.
 Generate SQL from the migrations to generate the schema:
     ```
     dotnet ef migrations script --idempotent